gldanoob-writeups/gldanoob-writeups.github.io/content/what-the-beep.md

 date: 2024-01-08T00:00:00-00:00
 ---

-CTF challenges can be itimidating to beginners, especially to those without much technical background.
-This is a step-by-step guide to the [IrisCTF 2024](https://ctftime.org/event/1522) challenge "What the Beep", aiming to show both the thought process and the details of how I solved it, and how you can too even without much prior knowledge.
+CTF challenges can be intimidating for beginners, especially those without much technical background.
+This is a step-by-step guide to the [IrisCTF 2024](https://ctftime.org/event/1522) challenge "What the Beep", aiming to show both the thought process and the details of how I solved it, and how you can too, even without a lot of prior knowledge.

 ## Skills Required
 - Googling